Fireflies (Owl City song): Critical reception

 "Fireflies" was generally well received by music critics.
 Ben Sheehan of Billboard called the track, "a welcome refreshment."
 Praising the song for being "uniquely constructed," he also added, "it's the pianos and guitars that really crack the song wide open."
 In another positive review, Nick Levine of Digital Spy remarked, "there's nothing twee or cutesy about the socking great chorus Young unleashes here."
 Caroline Sullivan at The Guardian called the tune "unfeasibly bouncy".
+Bill Lamb of About.com remarked, "The power in 'Fireflies' is not simply in its whimsy.
+Creative musical arrangements distinguish Owl City from a crowd of solo musical projects."
+AltSounds stated that the song is, "simply built up with a calm, gentle automated vocal alongside some dreamy pimples of teen fantasy."
+Ben Sisario of The New York Times described the track as "pensive yet bubbly."

 The song was widely compared to the music of synth-pop duo the Postal Service; Young denied it was his goal to emulate their sound or vocalist Ben Gibbard.
 Ian Cohen of Pitchfork called it an extraordinarily "obvious" lift of their sound.
 Gabriela Tully Claymore, writing for Stereogum in 2017, remembered it as "diet Postal Service".
+The CBC called the track a "soppy ballad," criticizing the song's arrangement and lyrics.